metabase/metabase/docs/developers-guide/driver-changelog.md

 ## Metabase 0.50.16

+  - The `metabase.driver.sql/json-field-length` method has been added.
+It should be implemented for all drivers that derive from :sql and support the :nested-field-columns feature.
+If implemented, Metabase will skip querying large JSON values during the "sync-fields" step that could otherwise slow down the inference of nested field columns and cause Metabase to run out of heap space.

   - `:type/fingerprinting-unsupported` has been added in the `metabase.types` namespace.
 Similar to `:type/field-values-unsupported` for field values scanning, it is used to determine whether a specific field should have its fingerprint computed or not.
 At the time of writing that logic is performed in